sam5558/Kodi-MAL-RPC-Discord/README.md

 # Enjoy

-If you like this content you're welcome
+If you like this content you're welcome to watch, star or fork ;)